-The 2017 PEA Study was completed during the first quarter of 2017.
-The purpose of the 2017 PEA Study was to revise and update the 2013 PFS Study and to generate an optimized mining development scenario based on updated capital and operating costs and new economic base case metal prices.
+The 2017 Preliminary Economic Assessment ("PEA") was completed during the first quarter of 2017.
+The purpose of the 2017 PEA was to revise and update the 2013 PFS Study and to generate an optimized mining development scenario based on updated capital and operating costs and new economic base case metal prices.
 The 2013 PFS report is no longer considered a current report as defined by NI43-101 nor is the Company treating this report as current therefore the results of that report should only be viewed in a historical context only.
-The 2017 PEA Study was prepared using more conservative base case metals prices of \$1,250/oz. gold, \$2.50/lb. copper, and \$18.00/oz. silver (\$1,250/oz. gold, \$2.25/lb copper, and \$20.00/oz. silver for pit design).
+The 2017 PEA was prepared using more conservative base case metals prices of \$1,250/oz. gold, \$2.50/lb. copper, and \$18.00/oz. silver (\$1,250/oz. gold, \$2.25/lb copper, and \$20.00/oz. silver for pit design).
 As of May 23, 2017, spot metals prices as quoted on COMEX were \$1,261.40/oz. gold, \$2.60/lb. copper, and \$17.19/oz. silver.

-The 2017 PEA Study work included: a revised Whittle pit optimization, which applied estimates of metals prices, mining dilution, process recovery, off-site costs, geotechnical constraints (slope angles), and royalties to the current resource estimation (2012 Resource Report) in order to generate economic pit shells; a revised process flow sheet consisting primarily of reduction of the sulphide flotation throughput from an average 37,000 tonnes per day ("t/d") to 22,000 t/d, change from batch grinding oxide material in the SAG and ball mills to an independent oxide crushing and grinding circuit; and increase of oxide carbon-in-leach (CIL) retention time from 8 hours to 24 hours; a revised mining schedule based on changes to the process plant; updated mining operating costs based on contractor mining rates; and updated capital and operating cost estimates (CAPEX and OPEX) based on revised designs and more recent equipment budgetary pricing.
-Engineering, metallurgical, environmental, and geotechnical studies were completed previously and the 2017 PEA study relies upon this older work.
+The 2017 PEA work included: a revised Whittle pit optimization, which applied estimates of metals prices, mining dilution, process recovery, off-site costs, geotechnical constraints (slope angles), and royalties to the current resource estimation (2012 Resource Report) in order to generate economic pit shells; a revised process flow sheet; a revised mining schedule based on changes to the process plant; updated mining operating costs based on contractor mining rates; and updated capital and operating cost estimates (CAPEX and OPEX) based on revised designs and more recent equipment budgetary pricing.
+Engineering, metallurgical, environmental, and geotechnical studies were completed previously and the 2017 PEA study relied upon this older work.
 Permitting applications have been prepared and have in some instances already been approved by the Mexican Authorities (e.g. archeological and environmental permits).
 Community relations strategies are being developed and implemented as part of the 2017 work program.